parttimenerd/temci/README.rst

 -----

-*Side note: This tool needs root privileges for some benchmarking features.* *If you're not root, it will not fail, but it will warn you and disable the* *features.*
+*Side note: This tool needs root privileges for some benchmarking features (using the `--sudo` flag is preferred over calling temci with sudo directly).* *If you're not root, it will not fail, but it will warn you and disable the* *features.*

 There are currently two good ways to explore the features of temci: 1.
 Play around with temci using the provided tab completion for zsh